mfitz/knacktorle/README.md

     Mala Aravindan is 12.50% likely
 ```

-It should take around 12 to 14 seconds to solve a daily puzzle, depending on how many clues the puzzle
+It should take around 12 to 18 seconds to solve a daily puzzle, depending on how many clues the puzzle
-contains, how powerful your machine is, etc.
+contains, how the HTTP conversation with the Actorle web server goes, how powerful your machine is, etc.

 The solver has a discoverable set of parameters: